cwrc/tech_documentation/README.md

 More information on the REST API used above can be found here: https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md

-##### Updating Psuedocode: given an object PID, authenticate then lock the object, download a specified datastream, and then update/upload the object
+##### Updating Content Psuedocode: given an object PID, lock the object, download the specified datastream, process, and then upload the content back to CWRC

-1. Determine how long you will need to process the objects and ask to set the collection object locking time `/islandora/object/${COLLECTION_ID}/manage/collection ==> Manage lock objects`.
+1. Determine how long you will need to process the objects and ask a CWRC admin to set the collection object locking time `/islandora/object/${COLLECTION_ID}/manage/collection ==> Manage lock objects`.

-2. Follow the steps in the `Downloading psuedocode example above to gather the object contents you wish to process
+2. Follow the steps in the `Downloading content psuedocode` example above to gather the object contents you wish to process

 3. Add to the above steps an API call to lock the object to prevent users from changing the item while you yourself are changing that item (overwriting others work since to original download) [details](https://github.com/echidnacorp/islandora_object_lock/blob/7.x/islandora_object_lock_rest/README.md)